Dining philosophers problem

 In computer science, the dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.

 It was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.

 Soon after, Tony Hoare gave the problem its present form.

 Problem statement

 Five philosophers dine together at the same table.
-Each philosopher has their own place at the table.
-There is a fork between each plate.
+Each philosopher has their own plate at the table.
+There is a fork between each pair of adjacent plates.
 The dish served is a kind of spaghetti which has to be eaten with two forks.
 Each philosopher can only alternately think and eat.
 Moreover, a philosopher can only eat their spaghetti when they have both a left and right fork.
 Thus two forks will only be available when their two nearest neighbors are thinking, not eating.
 After an individual philosopher finishes eating, they will put down both forks.

-The problem is how to design a regimen (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think (an issue of incomplete information).
+The problem is how to design a regimen (a concurrent algorithm) such that any philosopher will not starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think (an issue of incomplete information).